lbrenman/Fusion-Okta-DCR-for-Engage/README.md

 As such, you will need to request different credentials for machine-to-machine use of the API (client credentials flow) and browser use of the API (Authorization Code flow with PKCE).

-Currently the integration create an Okta client that is only suitable for client credentials flow NOT in a browser (as described able).
+Currently the integration create an Okta client that is only suitable for client credentials flow NOT in a browser (as described above).

 Work is in progress for the integration to support other OAuth flows.